hcarnes/hcarnes.github.io/_posts/2019-04-24-details_oriented.markdown

 # How it works

+To implement the dropdown, the first thing you need is the `<details>` tag.

 > According to MDN, the (`<details>`) creates a disclosure widget in which information is visible only when the widget is toggled into an "open" state.
 A summary or label can be provided using the `<summary>` element.

-To implement the dropdown, you need the `<details>` tag, the `<summary>` tag that holds the title of the information being viewed, and then content inside of the `<summary>` tag that can actually be viewed.
+Inside that, you'll need the `<summary>` tag, which holds the visible title of the information being viewed.
+Below that, you'll the content that you would like to toggle.
+Here's an example:

 ```html
 <details>